 If you’re struggling to pay your energy bills or get a bill you can’t afford, take steps to sort out the problem as soon as possible.
 If you don’t pay your gas and electricity debts, you risk being cut off.

-50% of our tenants claim Housing Benefit to help pay their rent.
+64% of our tenants claim either Housing Benefit or Universal Credit to help pay their rent.
 Your Housing Officer can provide advice on and assistance with claiming benefits you may be entitled to – and getting additional financial help if you’re struggling.